Homeless decisions the council can make

 The decision must be reviewed by someone at the council who both:

-When a decision is made, the council must tell you in writing.
+The council must tell you their new decision in writing.
 They can send a letter in the post or give it to you in person.

 The letter must explain if the original decision has been changed and why.